Crash Bandicoot (video game): Conception

 Naughty Dog met with Cerny after moving into their new Universal City, California offices.
 The group unanimously liked the "Sonic's Ass Game" idea and discussed what video game system to develop it for.
-Deciding that the 3DO, Atari Jaguar, Sega 32X, and Sega Saturn were unsatisfactory options due to poor sales and development units they deemed to be "clunky", the team ultimately chose to develop the game for Sony's PlayStation, considering the company and console "sexy" and taking into account the company's lack of an existing competing mascot character.
+They decided that the 3DO, Atari Jaguar, Sega 32X, and Sega Saturn were unsatisfactory options due to poor sales and development units they deemed to be "clunky".
+The Nintendo 64 was merely rumored at the time, and Rubin observed in hindsight that although the console's polygon engine was intricate, its cartridge-based format would have been restrictive.
+The team ultimately chose to develop the game for Sony's PlayStation, considering the company and console "sexy" and taking into account the company's lack of an existing competing mascot character.
 After signing a developer agreement with Sony, Naughty Dog paid $35,000 for a PlayStation development unit and received the unit in September 1994.
 A development budget of $1.7 million was set for the game, and production began in October 1994.
 Rubin and Gavin were the 44th and 45th individual developers to sign onto development for the PlayStation, and according to Rubin's approximation, Crash Bandicoot was the 30th game to begin development for the PlayStation.
 David Siller was assigned as the game's producer by Universal Interactive due to his expertise in game design, despite Gavin and Rubin's reluctance toward having a producer.

-For the game's lead character, Naughty Dog wanted to do what Sega and Warner Bros. did while designing their respective characters – Sonic the Hedgehog and the Tasmanian Devil – and incorporate an animal that was "cute, real, and no one really knew about".
+For the game's lead character, Naughty Dog wanted to do what Sega and Warner Bros. did while designing their respective characters – Sonic the Hedgehog and the Tasmanian Devil – and incorporate an existing animal that was appealing and obscure.
 The team purchased a field guide on Tasmanian mammals and selected the wombat, potoroo, and bandicoot as options.
 Gavin and Rubin went with "Willy the Wombat" as a temporary name for the starring character of the game.
 They never intended the name to be final due both to the name sounding "too dorky" and to the existence of a non-video game property of the same name; the name was also used by Hudson Soft for its Japan-exclusive Sega Saturn role-playing game Willy Wombat.
 While the character was effectively a bandicoot, he was still referred to as "Willy the Wombat" as a final name had not been formulated yet.
 The villain of the game was created while Gavin and Rubin were eating near Universal Interactive Studios.
 Gavin came up with the idea of an "evil genius villain with a big head" who was "all about his attitude and his minions".
-Rubin, having become fond of the animated television series Pinky and the Brain, imagined a more malevolent version of the Brain with minions resembling the weasel characters in Who Framed Roger Rabbit.
+Rubin, having become fond of the animated television series Pinky and the Brain (1995–98), imagined a more malevolent version of the Brain with minions resembling the weasel characters in Who Framed Roger Rabbit (1988).
 After Gavin put on a voice depicting the attitude in mind for the character, he and Rubin instantly came up with the name "Doctor Neo Cortex".